Bidar Fort: Gates

 With the establishment of the Bahmani Kingdom in the Deccan from 1347, the architectural styles of the Persian architecture of Iran made impressive and lasting impacts, which are seen in the Bidar Fort.
 The mosques, arches, gardens and the palaces were built within and also outside the fort in the Bidar city.
 Some of the important structures built are elaborated.
 Innovative systems of water management are seen in and around the fort and city of Bidar.
 The influence of Persian culture was distinct in Bidar in the Deccan, during the 15th and 16th centuries.

+Gagan Mahal

+Rangin Mahal

+Rangin Mahal (lit. coloured palace) was named for its walls which were decorated with coloured tiles.

+Diwan-i-Aam

+The principle hall, presumably used for public audience, is located at the southern side.
+The hall contains three rows of six pillars each.
+It has entrances on the eastern and western sides.

+Solah Khamba mosque

+The Solah Khamba mosque was originally the congregational mosque of Bidar.
+An arcade of nineteen uniform arches forms the facade of the mosque.
+A parapet wall rises above the mosque.
+It is surmounted with a massive dome.
+Several smaller domes on the roof of the mosque remain hidden when viewed from below, due to the parapet wall.

+Takht Mahal

 Karez water supply system

 One of the most unusual features of Bidar is the historic water supply system, called karez, (also known as qanat), which is a water harnessing technology that originated in Persia.

-The technology was brought to the Deccan by the Bahmani kings of the 15th century CE, the karez system was built by Bahmani kings in the 15th century in Naubad village in Bidar, in Gulbarga and Bijapur districts in Karnataka and also in Burhanpur district in Madhya Pradesh.

-The karez consists basically of a network underground canals, punctuated by vertical shafts to the surface, The karez taps into the groundwater sources (or natural springs) and transports it through the tunnel to the settlement, ending in a surface canal and/or pools in the village for various uses like drinking, washing, ablution, watering livestock, and also further used for irrigating fields, orchards and gardens.
+The technology was brought to the Deccan by the Bahmani kings of the 15th century CE, the karez system was built by Bahmani kings in the 15th century in Naubad village in Bidar, in Gulbarga and Bijapur districts in Karnataka and also in Burhanpur district in Madhya Pradesh.The karez consists basically of a network underground canals, punctuated by vertical shafts to the surface, The karez taps into the groundwater sources (or natural springs) and transports it through the tunnel to the settlement, ending in a surface canal and/or pools in the village for various uses like drinking, washing, ablution, watering livestock, and also further used for irrigating fields, orchards and gardens.

 The rocky soil in Bidar makes access to drinking water very difficult and the karez was built in order to provide drinking water to civilian settlements and the garrison inside the Bidar fort.
 The system in Bidar has 21 vertical shafts, and extends for about 2 km.
 A few karez shafts have been closed by builders and developers, leaving only 17 visible today.